-We have extensively created 3D objects here using 123D Design, and in each post, we have made sure the most important instructions were displayed to help you follow the tutorial with no hassle.
+We have extensively created 3D objects here using Tinkercad, and in each post, we have made sure the most important instructions were displayed to help you follow the tutorial with no hassle.

-Going through these small projects will assure you get the complete feeling of what modeling with 123D Design is like.
+Going through these small projects will assure you get the complete feeling of what modeling with Tinkercad is like.

 Remember you can always hover the cursor on any icon, and a little description box will pop, in which information will be given about the icon, and you can hit the F1 button on your keyboard to access the help window as well.

 Here are some videos likely to help you take the digestion process to the next level.